uzmakap/TIpper-TipCalc/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+* [x] The user can click anywhere on the screen to make the keyboard disapear so the whole screen can be viewed

 ## Video Walkthrough